vol2468/bluebuffalo/README.md

 ## Usage

+Our website displays a map of the US, with pin points on major cities.
+Click on the cities to display a dashboard of graphs displaying the pollution data.
+Toggle the individual pollutants and adjust the time scale using the task bar on the right.

 Provide instructions and examples for use.
 Include screenshots as needed.

 To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
 Then, using the relative filepath, add it to your README using the following syntax: